deadalley/Caravan/README.md

 # Description

-This is a simple Unity game based on the card game Caravan found in Fallout:New Vegas©.
+This is a simple Unity game based on the card game Caravan found in Fallout: New Vegas©.